aws-samples/amazon-guardduty-waf-acl/README.md

 ### WAFv2 Notes

-- Updates for WAFv2 are in the [WAFv2 branch](https://github.com/aws-samples/amazon-guardduty-waf-acl/tree/wafv2/)
 - You will need to have the artifacts (zip files in artifacts folder) staged on S3 and also update **ArtifactsBucket** and **ArtifactsPrefix**
 - Template no longer supports an existing IP sets.
 Regional and CloudFront IP sets are created automatically and can be included in your existing WAF rules and ACLs
 - New Regional and Global WAF ACLs can be created by changing parameter in the template from **False** to **True**
+- Lambda runtime has been updated to use Arm
 - Confirm expected functionality in non-production environment
+- Code WAFv1 is available in the [WAFv1 branch](https://github.com/aws-samples/amazon-guardduty-waf-acl/tree/wafv1/)

 ---